U.S. DEPARTMENT OF STATE

 - Activity locations: List the cities/towns/communities where the project activities will take place.

 - Project schedule and timeline: Note your project duration in months and give an overview of the schedule.
 If you have a specific timeframe, please list the dates and explain why your project must take place within that timeframe.
+Please note that grant money could be received any time between April and August 2020, depending on the U.S. budget cycle.

 - Project partners: If you are implementing your project jointly with any other organizations, please list the names and type of involvement of those partner organizations.
 A partner organization is an organization with which you work to develop and implement the project.
 Partner organizations also need to obtain DUNS numbers.
 Please note: contractors you engage to deliver goods or services such as trainers, web developers or suppliers are NOT partner organizations.

 - Key personnel: List the names, titles and roles of key personnel involved in the project, including organization staff and any experts or trainers you will engage to implement the project.
 Give a brief overview (1-2 sentences) of their experience/qualifications.
+What proportion of their time will be used in support for your project?

 - Previous U.S. Government funding: Indicate whether the implementing organization has received previous funding from the U.S. Government.
 If so, please state the name of the project, the year and the amount of funding for each project.